rokubun/jason-docs/docs/manual.md

                  different color coding, depending on the constellation.
 Also, the satellite ID is also shown at the last point, which is a helper to know the direction to which the satellite moved.
-- `num_satellites.png`: The time series of the number of satellte during the processing.
+- `num_satellites.png`: The time series of the number of satellite during the processing.
 The same color coding used in the skyplot has been used here.
 The chart is a stack plot and shows the number of satellites, at each epoch, of each constellation.